jimboy-701/sysinfo-py/README.md

 # sysinfo-py
-Like CPU-Z, PCI-Z and GPU-Z written in Python
+Like CPU-Z, PCI-Z and GPU-Z - is cross platform \ OS compatible with IOS, Android, Solaris, Linux, BSD, Windows.